 If students bring money to school, they should keep money on their person (not in jackets or backpacks).
 Students are not to bring large sums of money to school.
-Bringing money to school is at the student's own risk, White Hill Middle School and the Ross Valley School District are not responsible for lost or stolen money.
-If, for some reason, a student has more than \$10.00 at school, he or she should leave it in the school office for the day.
+Bringing money to school is at the student's own risk, White Hill Middle school is not responsible for lost or stolen money.
+If for some reason a student has more than \$10.00 at school, he or she should leave it in the school office for the day.